December 29, 2024

 1. Optimize Lighting

-Bright, indirect light is ideal for ZZ plants.
-If your plant is in a dimly lit area, move it closer to a window or supplement with a grow light.
+Bright, indirect light is what ZZ plants really like.
+If yours is somewhere that doesn’t get much light then move it closer to a window or use a grow light.

 Pro Tips: